fdtmsft/aca-dotnet-workshop/docs/aca/05-aca-dapr-pubsubapi/index.md

         --8<-- "docs/aca/05-aca-dapr-pubsubapi/Program-dotnet9.cs"
         ```

 - Let's verify that the Dapr dependency is restored properly and that the project compiles.
-From VS Code Terminal tab, open developer command prompt or PowerShell terminal and navigate to the parent directory which hosts the `.csproj` project folder and build the project.
+From VS Code Terminal tab, open a new developer command prompt or PowerShell terminal and navigate to the parent directory which hosts the `.csproj` project folder and build the project.

+=== "Windows"
     ```shell
     cd ~\TasksTracker.ContainerApps\TasksTracker.Processor.Backend.Svc
+    dotnet build
+    ```
+=== "Linux"
+    ```shell
+    # the PROJECT_ROOT variable is not yet set in the new terminal so you need to manually move into your project's root folder eg.
+    cd ~/TasksTracker.ContainerApps/TasksTracker.Processor.Backend.Svc
     dotnet build
     ```